Get

 Any cat owner knows that cats are interesting and peculiar creatures.
 Most march to the beat of their own drum, and sometimes, it’s hard to decipher a cat’s feelings and emotions.

 Cats are masters of hiding when they’re sick, but what about when they grieve?
 Can you tell when your cat is sad and in mourning?
-Interestingly, even though cats hide when they’re sick, they do not hide when they’re grieving, as studies prove they will show signs alerting you to their grief.
+Interestingly, even though cats hide when they’re sick, they may not hide when they’re grieving, depending on how closely bonded they were with the deceased pet or human.
+Although a lot remains unknown about cats’ grief, studies have shown that this is certainly possible but may be partly influenced by the owner’s interpretation as well.1

 In this article, we’ll discuss the signs to watch for that will tell you if your cat is grieving.
-Cats will most definitely mourn and grieve the loss of a human or animal companion, so let’s look more into the surprising details.
+Some cats will mourn and grieve the loss of a human or animal companion, while others won’t, so let’s look more into the surprising details.

-The 7 Ways Cats Grieve & Show They Are Mourning
+The 7 Possible Ways Cats Grieve & Show They Are Mourning

 1. Decreased Appetite

-One sign your cat is grieving is if he has a loss of appetite.
+One sign your cat is grieving may be reduced appetite.
 Some cats may be picky eaters, making this sign not so obvious depending on your cat’s normal eating habits.
-However, if your cat is usually a good eater and is not eating much, it’s probably due to grief, as 46% of mourning cats experience a decreased appetite.
+However, if your cat is usually a good eater and is not eating much, it may be due to grief, as 46% of mourning cats may experience a decreased appetite.1

 We should note that if your cat is not eating, it’s vital to consult your veterinarian.
-Not eating can cause a fatal condition called hepatic lipidosis, also known as fatty liver syndrome.
+Not eating can cause a life-threatening condition called hepatic lipidosis, also known as fatty liver syndrome, or it may be a sign of an underlying illness unrelated to mourning.

 2. A Change in Energy Level

-A grieving cat can display a decreased interest in play and become lethargic.
+A grieving cat may display a decreased interest in play and become quiet.
 On the other hand, your cat may become overactive or hyper.
 The way to gauge this change in behavior is to compare your cat’s normal energy level to the energy level after losing a close companion.
 If you notice a change in activity levels, it’s probably due to grief.
+However, if your cat is lethargic, especially if they are older or suffering from an underlying health issue, it’s crucial to get them checked over by a vet, as signs of illness may be easily mistaken for grief.

 sad looking cat lying on a table